Debra Burch, Department Chair and Program Coordinator

 The courses train students in the principles applied to culinary arts.
-The goal is to prepare men and women for supervisory trainee positions, food production positions, or culinary arts positions that require special skills and knowledge of food, business, and human relations.
-By learning the fundamental culinary principles basic to the food service industry and employing the techniques of food planning, preparation, and supervision in the lab classes, the students develop skills, confidence, and judgment.
+The goal is to prepare men and women for supervisory positions, and culinary positions that require special skills and knowledge of food and business.
+By learning fundamental and advanced culinary principles in the food service industry and employing the techniques of menu planning, preparation, and supervision in the lab classes, the students develop skills, confidence, and critical thinking.

 Alfred State culinary arts graduates may enter directly into the technology management BBA degree program.
 Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the BBA program in two additional years; others may complete the BBA program in two-and-one-half years.

 In addition to regular college expenses, the student must purchase a probe thermometer, calculator, uniform package, and uniform laundry service from the Alfred State Campus Store.
-Uniforms may cost approximately $360-460, depending on the size ordered.
-The uniform laundry service is approximately $80 per semester.
-All culinary arts students must pay for one meal each day they are in lab; using a meal swipe or paying with cash.
-If not, they will not be allowed in lab and will receive a zero for that session.
-It is recommended commuter students purchase a meal plan; however, they may pay in cash for one meal each day, if they prefer.
-First semester textbooks cost approximately $500 and approximately $100 each succeeding semester.
+Uniforms may cost approximately $360 to $460.
+The uniform laundry service is approximately $60 per semester.
+It is mandatory for all culinary arts students to have at least a five-meal, meal plan.
+First-semester textbooks cost approximately $500, and approximately $100 each succeeding semester.

-Recommended: In-depth knowledge of basic math, reading, and writing skills.
+Recommended: Knowledge of basic math, reading, and writing skills.

-Students may earn sanitation certification from the Educational Foundation of the National Restaurant Association as part of the program.
+Students may earn the manager servsafe certification from the Educational Foundation of the National Restaurant Association as part of the program.